mikunit567/AFV/README.md

 # Advanced-File-Viewer
 Final Year Project

-This Github page includes the created producted for my final year project.
+This GitHub page includes the created producted for my final year project.
 I have used this site not only to save my work, but also to allow my project supervisor and second assessor access to my work.